About Us

 Board Member

 Alisi hails from Fiji and is married to James Panuve from Tonga, where they currently live.
 They have three adult children and three grandchildren.
-Alisi has a vibrant, joyful personality who loves meeting and connecting people.
+Alisi was instrumental in organizing the Tonga 2023 LLS Legacy Leadership Symposium and the Kingdom’s first Family Conference in October 2024.

 Our Dedicated Pool of Experts